 pfctl -d

-How To Block IP Address On iPhone?
+How To Block IP Address on iPhone?

-However, while you cannot block an IP address directly on an iPhone, you can hide your own IP address.
+However, while you cannot block an IP address directly on an iPhone, you can hide your IP address.
 Here’s how to do it:

 1. Open “Settings” on your iPhone and scroll down until you see “Safari”.